FrontEndFoxes/curriculum/workshop/minis/mini7.md

     </ul>
 </section>
 ```

-Lets create the data for the scores:
+Now create the data for the scores by adding this array after the closing bracket of the instructions array in the `<script>` block.
+Don't forget to add a comma after the close of the instructions array!

 ```js
 scores: [